Skip to content

-The council’s 2017 Art Scholarship is awarded to Stokes County residents graduating from one of the county high schools who plan to major in an arts-related field.
+Stokes County residents graduating from one of the county high schools or an accredited homeschool who plan to major and pursue a career in an arts-related field are encouraged to apply for a Stokes Arts scholarship in the spring each year.
+Minors in an arts-related field will NOT be considered.
 A student currently attending an institution of higher learning with the same career goals may also apply.
 An institution of higher learning approved by the Scholarship Review Committee must have already accepted the student.

-Applications are due at the Arts Council office by 5 p.m. on Friday, March 10th, 2017.
-The committee will not consider late applications or incomplete applications that are not in the office by the close of business on March 11th.
-Applications are available from the Stokes County Arts Council (P. O. Box 66), located at 500 N. Main Street, Danbury, North Carolina.
+Applications are due at the Arts Council office by 5 p.m. on Friday, March 19th, 2021.
+The committee will not consider late applications or incomplete applications that are not in the office by the close of business on March 19th.
+Applications are available from the Stokes County Arts Council website.
 Call 336-593-8159 for additional information.
-Applications are also available for students at the three high schools: North, South and West Stokes High Schools guidance departments.
+Applications are also available for students at the four high schools: Stokes Early College, North, South and West Stokes High Schools guidance departments.